V1laZ/nuxt-project-starter/README.md

 ### 🎯 Nuxt Icon
 [Nuxt Icon](https://github.com/nuxt/icon) allows you to use **200,000+** ready to use icons in your application.

 You can use any dataset from [Icônes](https://icones.js.org/).
 Be sure to download it with `npm i -D @iconify-json/collection-name` to improve your end-user experience.
-By default this template comes with the [svg-spinners dataset](https://icones.js.org/collection/svg-spinners).
+By default this template comes with [svg-spinners](https://icones.js.org/collection/svg-spinners) and [Phosphor](https://icones.js.org/collection/ph) datasets.

 ---